-- Looking forward in 2022, we are seeing a significant increase in that confidence to book events and bring groups together.
-Initially the main focus seemed to be business within the year, with many bookings coming in during the first quarter for events in May and June.
-Now we are seeing that expand and finding groups are ready to book a few years out again.
-There also seems to be a shift in groups being interested in multi-year contracts.
-Where before they would typically rotate, many are now looking to find partners they can rely on to return to each year. - The District currently outsources the management of the facility to a third-party firm, VenuWorks of Kennewick LLC.
-The current contract was approved in 2019 and represents the fourth consecutive five-year term and will tentatively expire on May 31, 2024, although there is provision for an automatic renewal for an additional five years if neither party objects.
-During 2020, VenuWorks pursued and secured a PPP loan on behalf of the District to support the operation of the Center.
-All risk for this loan was borne by VenuWorks with no liability passed back to the District.
-In 2021, this initial loan was forgiven and a second loan was secured, again with VenuWorks bearing the liability for it.
-These two efforts provided almost \$600K in operational support and funding for the District. - The Convention Center was completed and put into active service in 2004.
+- Looking forward into 2023, the positive trends we are seeing in attendance at events and the need for event space is exciting.
+We have events that experienced the highest attendance in their history in early 2023, which is drastically different from the overall attitude of attendees that we saw in 2021 and early into 2022.
+Our calendar for April had only two days without events and there were several events that we were unable to accommodate due to the packed house.
+This trend is continuing into the rest of 2023 and early 2024.
+We are confident that our event load will continue to be strong and that the growing demand would be able to support the additional venue space expected with the expansion project. - On October 31, 2022, the state finally rescinded the emergency health order that began in March 2020.
+During this time, our local health district made efforts to discourage groups from coming to the Center, effectively slowing down our recovery.
+The lifting of all restrictions will have a significant impact on the way we can do business. - The District currently outsources the management of the facility to a third-party firm, VenuWorks of Kennewick LLC.
+The current contract extension was approved in 2022 and represents the fourth consecutive renewal and will be subject to renew or expire on December 31, 2032. - The Convention Center was completed and put into active service in 2004.
 As we embark on our nineteenth year of operation, it is necessary to acknowledge that a number of systems are at the end of their functional lifespan and a significant amount of capital investment will be needed to maintain the level of service we have worked to provide.
 The primary areas impacted are kitchen and serving equipment, lighting, and meeting room sound and other audio-visual equipment.
 With the revenue excesses that were achieved in 2017 and 2018, we were able to undertake the replacement and updates of some of these systems, but this progress all stopped in 2020.

 The need still remains and projects are being evaluated for priority and feasibility.
 Our most recent upgrade was the investment in new lobby furniture for the comfort of our clients and their attendees.
-This is not only an asset for the functionally of our facility, but also for the aesthetics.
+This is not only an asset for the functionality of our facility, but also for the aesthetics.
 The new furniture provides a more sophisticated and professional appearance than the previous furniture that was in use.
-Investments such as this are critical in the facilities ability to present the impression to clients that the building is newer than it is and is a comparable alternative to some of the newer facilities in the larger metro areas.
+Investments such as this are critical in the facility's ability to present the impression to clients that the building is newer than it is and is a comparable alternative to some of the newer facilities in the larger metro areas.